EPiC Epoxy 100

 - Low relative humidity may retard curing times.

-Nutech Epoxy 500 Thinner
+Nutech Epoxy 500 Thinners

 Self-levelling Coating & Coving

-As a guide, add two parts clean dry fine silica sand to one part EPiC Epoxy 100 to formulate a trowel-able self levelling compound.
+As a guide, add two parts clean dry fine silica sand to one part EPiC Epoxy 100 to formulate a trowel-able self-levelling compound.
 Add additional sand to create a stiff mouldable coving compound.
 Top coating with EPiC Epoxy 500 within 24 hours is desirable to provide a smooth easily washable surface.

 Recoating Epoxy Sealed Surfaces